Chashni

-Chashni or Chaashni (Pahlavi or Middle Persian: Chaashnig; Chaashnik, Persian Language: چاشنی) means a condiment and is a spice, sauce, or preparation that is added to food to impart a specific taste, to enhance the flavor, or to complement the dish.
-Some chaashnies are used during cooking to add flavor or texture: saffron, barbecue sauce, teriyaki sauce, soy sauce, and pomegranate juice are examples.
-Chaashnies are sometimes added prior to serving and is used to taste by the dish, for example, in a sandwich made with ketchup, mustard, mayonnaise, Sriracha, or hot sauce.
-One of the most important secrets of famous chefs around the world is the use of delicious chaashnies for various dishes.
-It goes without saying that choosing a good chaashni will make the food or salad tastier and more delicious.
+Chashni or Chaashni (Pahlavi or Middle Persian: Chaashnig; Chaashnik, Persian Language: چاشنی) is a spice, sauce, or preparation that is added to food to impart a specific taste, to enhance the flavor, or to complement the dish.
+Some kinds of chaashni are used during cooking to add flavor or texture: saffron, barbecue sauce, teriyaki sauce, soy sauce, and pomegranate juice are examples.
+Chaashni is sometimes added prior to serving and is used to taste by the dish, for example, in a sandwich made with ketchup, mustard, mayonnaise, sriracha, or hot sauce.

-Moreover, Chashni (Hindi/Nepali: चाशनी, Urdu: چاشنی) is the generic name in North Indian, Pakistani, Nepali and Afghan languages for a sugary syrup.
+Moreover, Chashni (Hindi: चाशनी, Urdu: چاشنی, Nepali: चास्नी) is the generic name in North Indian, Pakistani, Nepali and Afghan languages for a sugary syrup.
 The syrup is usually thin enough to allow some swirling, and can have several flavors incorporated in it, such as rose or saffron.
-Chashni or sugar syrup is used in many Indian sweets and desserts in varying consistencies such as one-thread, two-thread or three-thread consistency (1 tar-chasni, 2 tar-chasni or 3 tar-chasni).
+Chashni or sugar syrup is used in many Indian sweets and desserts in varying viscosity such as one-thread, two-thread or three-thread consistency (1 tar-chasni, 2 tar-chasni or 3 tar-chasni).
+"Thread" refers to string that forms between the finder and thumb.
 Its preparation involves boiling of water with sugar and stirring till the desired consistency is reached.
 For foods in which chashni needs to be absorbed, a thinner consistency called single thread syrup is used.
 Sweets that need sugar to set use two thread syrup, which is obtained by boiling and stirring for a longer time.
 Three thread syrup is used in making Indian ground sugar.

-Definition

-The exact definition of Chaashni varies.
-According to Persian dictionaries, a chaashni is a combination of honey with vinegar or lemon juice to increase the food delicacy.
-Some definitions also refer to Chaashni as the taste of the food.
-Others restrict the definition to include only "a little amount of the food that is tasted".
-Moreover, Chaashni is used as prepared food compounds which are added to food after the cooking process such as the chili sauce.
+Popular Indian desserts which use chashni include gulab jamun, rasgulla, boondi ladoo, and mohanthal.